PaddlePaddle/docs/docs/design/phi/design_en.md

 };
 ```

-Encapsulate the corresponding registration macro for InferMeta registration.
+Encapsulate the corresponding registration macro for `InferMeta` registration.
 The registration writing example is as follows:

 ```
 PT_REGISTER_INFER_META_FN(sign, phi::UnchangedInferMeta);
 ```

-For the registration of InferMeta, developers generally do not need to write by hand.
-We automatically generate the corresponding registration entries through the mapping relationship between api name and InferMeta in yaml.
+For the registration of `InferMeta`, developers generally do not need to write by hand.
+We automatically generate the corresponding registration entries through the mapping relationship between api name and `InferMeta` in yaml.

 ##### 2.3.6.3 InferMeta compatible with fluid InferShape

-In fluid, inherit MetaTensor to implement CompatMetaTensor, and rewrite the corresponding member methods to make the InferMeta function compatible with the input of VarDesc and Variable.
-Taking dims as an example, the dims implementation of CompatMetaTensor is:
+In fluid, inherit `MetaTensor` to implement `CompatMetaTensor`, and rewrite the corresponding member methods to make the `InferMeta` function compatible with the input of `VarDesc` and `Variable`.
+Taking dims as an example, the dims implementation of `CompatMetaTensor` is:

 ```
 class CompatMetaTensor : public phi::MetaTensor {